 - Any lines that may form during the event for participants or staff should be planned for ahead of time to ensure 6-foot distancing guidelines can be maintained.
 This can include the lunch line to order food, driver info, etc.

-- In-car instruction is suspended until further notice.
+- In-car instruction will not be a required part of NASA HPDE curriculum until further notice.

 - HPDE/TT/Race tech should be done with the participants staying in their vehicles and pulling up in line to avoid any gatherings at the tech area.
 If more than a vehicle weight is needed, the driver shall exit the vehicle and wait at least 6 feet away from the driver’s side.

 - Two or more “lines” spread 12 feet apart should be used when possible to speed up the process.

 - Tech inspectors should wear PPE such as masks and latex gloves.